 Students must conduct themselves in a manner which contributes to a safe and orderly environment at all times.
 Student behavior should promote a positive, structured school environment and learning process.
-Any behaviors which disrupt the school environment, or detract from a teacher's ability to teach or a student's ability to learn can be considered disruptive and/or disorderly conduct.
+Any behaviors which detract from a teacher's ability to teach or a student's ability to learn can be considered disruptive and/or disorderly conduct.